SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ```
 Where:
 * `Host` provides the event broker REST service endpoint IP or FQDN including the port.
 Transport must be secure, using HTTPS
-* `ServerCA` this is optional, if provided it is used to trust the specified Certificate Authority when connecting to the PubSub+ REST event broker; it is useful for self-signed server certificates
+* `ServerCA` this is optional, if provided it is used to trust the specified Certificate Authority when connecting to the PubSub+ REST event broker; it is useful for self-signed server certificates. **Note**: Python TLS library tighter security requires that the broker name has to be in the "Subject Alternative Name" of the used certificate.
 * `AuthScheme` defines the authentication scheme to use, for details see the [PubSub+ REST API Client authentication](#pubsub-rest-api-client-authentication) section below.
 * Additional fields are specific to the `AuthScheme` used

-Secrets can be set and updated through Secret Manager and the Connector service uses the "latest" secret configured (updated secret requires re-deploying).
+Secrets can be set and updated through Secret Manager.
+Although the Connector service is configured to use the Secret with the tag "latest", it must be re-deployed to pick up changes if there has been any update to the Secret.

 > **Important**: The Google IAM Service Account used by the Connector service in Cloud Run must include the role of `Secret Manager Secret Accessor`.